Search

 Spiritual and Physical Causes

 Physicians do not have evidence to either confirm or refute these causes, as they pertain to the unseen realm.
 The prophets (peace be upon them) informed us of such matters of the unseen, and there is nothing in the observable effects of the plague that contradicts the possibility of it being influenced by spiritual entities.
 It is well-established that spiritual forces can affect the physical body, causing illnesses or even death.
 Denying this is a sign of ignorance regarding the soul and its interactions with the body.
 Allah may allow spiritual beings to influence human bodies during times of epidemic or when the air becomes corrupted.
-This influence may also occur in the presence of certain impure substances or conditions, such as excessive blood flow, imbalances in the body’s humors, or heightened emotions.
+This influence may also occur in the presence of certain impure substances or conditions, such as excessive blood flow, imbalances in the body’s humors, or false thoughts & emotions.

 Protection Through Spiritual Means

 Evil spiritual forces are most effective when the body and soul are in a weakened state.
-However, their influence can be countered by: (1) Remembrance of Allah (dhikr), (2) Supplication (du'a), (3) Earnest pleading and humility before Allah, (4) Charity (Sadaqah), (5) Recitation of the Quran. ~ These acts invoke the help of angelic forces that overpower the harmful effects of evil spirits and nullify their influence.
+However, their influence can be countered by: (1) Remembrance of Allah (Zikr), (2) Supplication (Du'a), (3) Earnest pleading and humility before Allah, (4) Charity (Sadaqah), (5) Recitation of the Quran. ~ These acts invoke the help of angelic forces that overpower the harmful effects of evil spirits and nullify their influence.
 This method of protection has been experienced by many, including ourselves, countless times.
 Invoking these angelic forces strengthens the natural disposition, repels impurities, and halts the progression of illness before it takes hold.

 The Importance of Timely Action

 If one senses the onset of harmful influences, taking these spiritual precautions immediately can be one of the most effective remedies.
-However, if Allah wills to execute His decree, He may cause the individual to neglect these means of protection, leaving them unaware and unresponsive to their need for such actions.
+However, if Allah wills to execute His decree, He may cause the individual to neglect these means of protection, leaving him unaware and unresponsive to their need for such actions.

 Authentic Hadith Supporting the Concept